bas080/patroon/README.md

 Notice that the empty array matches with `[1]`.
 This is because the empty array is a subset of `[1]`.

-In this case you might as well write the following for readability sake:
+You might as well write the following for readability sake:

 ```js ./tape-test
 patroon(